 Many women with cytolytic vaginosis are unaware of it.
 It may be reported after a vaginal swab or cervical smear.
 It has been associated with the following symptoms:

 - Abundant whitish vaginal discharge, which may be thin and watery or thick and curd-like

 - Burning (vulvodynia), especially on passing urine (dysuria)

 - Discomfort during sexual intercourse (dyspareunia)

-These symptoms are similar to those of vaginal thrush.
+Symptoms are similar to those of vaginal thrush.
 Like thrush, they have been reported to get worse in the second half of the menstrual cycle.
-However, it cytolytic vaginosis, high vaginal swabs do not culture the yeast that causes thrush, Candida albicans, and topical antifungal and oral antifungal agents are not effective.
-The vaginal pH is acidic (3.3 to 5.5).
+However, in cytolytic vaginosis, high vaginal swabs do not culture the yeast that causes thrush, Candida albicans, and topical antifungal and oral antifungal agents are not effective.

 How is the diagnosis of cytolytic vaginosis made?